dominodatalab/docker-registry-cleaner/README.md

 # Delete with S3 backup and confirmation
 python python/main.py delete_unused_environments --apply --backup --s3-bucket my-bucket

+# Only consider environments unused if last execution was >30 days ago
+python python/main.py delete_unused_environments --unused-since-days 30 --apply

 # Force regenerate reports and delete
 python python/main.py delete_unused_environments --generate-reports --apply --force
 ```

+**Date Range Filtering:** Use `--unused-since-days N` to only consider environments as unused if their last execution was more than N days ago.
+This filters based on the `last_used`, `completed`, or `started` timestamp from runs.
+If omitted, any historical run marks the environment as in-use.

 #### Archive Unused Environments (Mongo-only)